-Since the consummation of our initial public offering in 2012, stock option and time-based restricted stock unit awards to our named executive officers typically vest over four years, with 25% vesting on each annual anniversary of the vesting start date, which is a date fixed by our Board or Compensation Committee when making equity awards.
+Stock option awards to our named executive officers typically vest over four years, with 25% vesting on each annual anniversary of the vesting start date, which is a date fixed by our Board or Compensation Committee when making equity awards.
+We refer to this vesting schedule as our "Four Year Annual vesting schedule".